xavierjefferson/CredentialManagement/readme.md

 This library provides .NET based API to deal with Windows Credentials Management API.
-It was copied from the legacy CodePlex archive.
+This is code copied from the legacy CodePlex archive as of 2018-05-20 15:36:39.

 ## Project Description